AMMAshi/AMMAshi-Saudi-Digital-Academy---Data-Science-Immersive---Bootcamps/Speech_Emotion_Detection/README.md

 a) The best classifiers that were selected based on its highest accuracy score are Gradient Boosting Classifier, Ridge Classifier, and Random Forest Classifier.

-b) The model accuracy score range by using Training, Validation, and Testing Data frame is 44% up to 68.05%.
+b) The model accuracy score range by using Training, Validation, and Testing Data frame is from 44% up to 68.05%.

 # Deep Learning